Table of Contents_

 The Huawei MateBook X Pro was already a great laptop, and Huawei made every effort to improve upon their Matebook line with the Matebook 13.

 The Huawei Matebook 13’s performance varies based on the model you purchase, with one being largely better than the other.
 If you fit it with an Intel Core i5 and Intel UHD Graphics 620.
 That’s good for everyday use and the occasional game.
 However, the model fitted with the Intel Core i7 processor (Whiskey Lake quad core processor) fares much better with gaming thanks to its NVIDIA GeForce MX150.
-Its battery life is similar to a MacBook Air, at 10 and a half hours.
+You may also want to know about the cheapest 4th gen Haswell core i7 laptops.
+The Huawei Matebook 13’s battery life is similar to a MacBook Air, at 10 and a half hours.
 It’s a better battery than the Lenovo Yoga 720.

 Huawei’s MateBook 13 is definitely a sneaky unit.
 Not only does it perform well alongside others in the i7 bracket—notably the Dell XPS 13—it does so at a cheaper price.
 Once you take that into consideration, and if you pick the i7 model over the i5, you’re getting an excellent deal.
 We would’ve really liked more than 8GB of RAM, but it’s still plenty for everyday use, with an emphasis on good gaming—a point that was clearly made in our Microsoft Surface Laptop 2 Review.